KyleFerchen/MultiLin_Project_Code_Repository/4-TEA-seq/readme.md

 >['seqlet_analysis/gimmemotifs_scan_modisco_patterns_for_all_peaks.ipynb'](seqlet_analysis/gimmemotifs_scan_modisco_patterns_for_all_peaks.ipynb)

 The output of tfmodisco is only a subset of all the potential seqlets that could be found from the contribution score files.
 To search for all seqlet sites that match a CWM pattern, here we implement a custom script to scan for the DNA sequence that matches each of the CWM patterns identified by tfmodisco.

-Note that we use the [`seqlet_analysis/generate_motif_files_from_modisco_h5_files.py`](seqlet_analysis/generate_motif_files_from_modisco_h5_files.py) script to extract the base frequencies of the CWM patterns identified by tfmodisco as a .pfm file for the scanning.
+>**Note**: we use the [`seqlet_analysis/generate_motif_files_from_modisco_h5_files.py`](seqlet_analysis/generate_motif_files_from_modisco_h5_files.py) script to extract the base frequencies of the CWM patterns identified by tfmodisco as a .pfm file for the scanning and we use the ['seqlet_analysis/generate_seqlet_bed_from_modisco_h5_file.py'](seqlet_analysis/generate_seqlet_bed_from_modisco_h5_file.py) script to extract the seqlet positions as a bed file.

 <br>